Newburyport, Massachusetts: Neighborhoods

-The South End is bordered by Newbury to the south, Joppa to the northeast, and Downtown to the northwest.
-The border between the South End and Joppa is just behind Hancock Street, Chestnut Street, and, Part of Prospect Street.
+South End: bordered by Newbury to the south, Joppa to the northeast, and downtown to the northwest.
+The border between the South End and Joppa is just behind Hancock Street, Chestnut Street and part of Prospect Street.

+Plum Island: the Newburyport neighborhood on the north end of Plum Island is geographically isolated from the rest of Newburyport but served by Newburyport services and schools.
+It features Plum Island Point, a popular spot for fishing and recreation, and the Plum Island Lighthouse, built in 1838.